nix-community/neovim-nightly-overlay/README.md

   ];
 }
 ```
-Due to some nixpkgs breaking changes if you are using NixOS 24.05 use the overlay below
+Due to some nixpkgs breaking changes if you are using NixOS 24.05 use the overlay below <br/>
+*also requires that you have the nixpkgs-unstable `nix-channel`*
 ```nix
 {
   nixpkgs.config = {